GAP-LAB-CUHK-SZ/Get3DHuman/README.md

 Python 3

-Note: A GTX 3090 is recommended to run REC-MV, make sure enough GPU memory if using other cards.
+Note: A GTX 3090 is recommended to run Get3DHuman, make sure enough GPU memory if using other cards.